An International Gateway

 When it comes to doing business, New Jersey is globally connected.
 The State is home to 21 Fortune 500 companies, more than 1,100 multi-national companies and 270 foreign companies’ headquarters.

 To say that New Jersey is a multicultural melting pot that welcomes international investment and entrepreneurs is an understatement.
 The State is ranked as one of the most diverse in the country.
-New Jersey is #5 in the U.S. for integration into the global economy and the 5th state for incoming foreign direct investment, according to The Information Technology and Innovation Foundation’s most recent New Economy Index report.
+New Jersey is #6 in the U.S. for globalization and the 4th state for incoming foreign direct investment, according to The Information Technology and Innovation Foundation’s 2017 New Economy Index report.

 New Jersey has five Foreign Trade Zones and a world-class logistics and distribution infrastructure that offers unsurpassed access to national and international markets.
 With 2,800 miles of Interstates and highways, the nation’s highest railroad density, the 15th busiest airport in the U.S. and largest seaport on the East Coast, New Jersey offers easy access to almost anywhere in the world.

 Foreign Trade Zones (FTZs) are secure geographical areas located within or near United States ports that are treated by U.S. Customs as if they were located outside national borders.
 This can be very helpful to companies because it gives them the ability to keep costs down by deferring payment of duties until goods leave an FTZ.

 New Jersey has five Foreign Trade Zones (FTZs) strategically located throughout the state.

 FTZ #142 Port of Salem, Salem County; Millville Airport, Cumberland County